 Having graduated in May 2017, Deanna has returned to the Barrie area and wishes to share the joy of music with others by working as a teacher at The Melody in Me.
 She loves teaching and helping others achieve their goals, be they musical or academic, but teaching music is a special joy.
 Seeing children, youths, or people of any age enjoy learning something new in the performing arts warms her heart.
 She wishes to help inspire students, both young and mature, to grow in their musical aspirations.

 Brendan Culver began playing piano at age 7, and has been teaching since 2007.
-Brendan completed his Bachelor’s in music at York University, and a Master’s in Music Composition at the University of Toronto.
-Brendan also studied organ from 2012-2016 and holds a Diploma in Organ Performance from the Royal Canadian College of Organists.
+Brendan completed his Bachelor’s Degree in Music at York University, as well as his Master’s in Music Composition at the University of Toronto.
+Brendan also studied Organ from 2012-2016 and holds a Diploma in Organ Performance from the Royal Canadian College of Organists.

-In addition, Brendan also plays the bagpipes professionally and plays in competitions as both a soloist and with the Toronto Police Pipe Band.
+In addition, Brendan plays the bagpipes professionally and performs in competitions as both a soloist and with the Toronto Police Pipe Band.